Monida/twitteranalyzer-app/README.md

 #### **1.5.3.
 Clustering**

 Clustering is an unsupervised (without need for labels) technique whose objective is to group words, depending on their similarity.
-Grouping words according to their similarity is another way to finding the top N words of each relevant topic whithin the teets corpus.
+Grouping words according to their similarity is another way to finding the top N words of each relevant topic whithin the tweets corpus.

 To implement clustering 3 steps are necessary: